multiverse-os/oht/README.md

 `oth-cli` | OTH CLI Interface (ethereum command line interface client) |
 `oth-console` | OTH Console Interface |

+## Building Decentralized Applications
+The best way to use the codebase in its current prealpha stage is to fork the repository and experiment.

+The goal is for oht to create a framework analagous to Rails.
+How rails provides an intuitive framework for creating web applications rapidly, oht is planned to be a framework for creating secure decentalized applications rapidly.

+the first release candidate would include tools to build a boilerplate decentralized application.

 ### Usage
 A basic console is the first goal for the UI and will be used as a way of outlining the basic functional requirements of the design.
 Much of the functionality works but just has not yet been tied to the console command.